 Special Projects Fund

-Grants through our Special Projects Fund allow us to support projects that address an important health care or public health issue in the State, but are outside of our targeted priority areas (expanding health insurance coverage, improving diabetes prevention, and advancing primary care).
+Grants through our Special Projects Fund allow us to support projects that address an important health care or public health issue in the State, but are outside of our targeted priority areas (building healthy communities and empowering health care consumers).
 We seek to help a wide range of health-related organizations take on innovative projects that can improve health more broadly either at the organizational level, the community level, or the statewide level.

 Learn more about this funding initiative from NYSHealth Program Officer Brian Byrd in the video below.